-Compliance
+1. Compliance

-- (1) The Company will establish "Principles of Corporate Behavior" as a guide for putting the Management Philosophy into practice.
-The Company will also establish regulations that spell out things such as basic compliance requirements and the organizational framework. - (2) The Company has created a Compliance Committee to serve as an advisory body to the Board of Directors.
+- (1) The Company will establish compliance regulations for the Epson Group and spell out basic matters such as the organizational framework. - (2) The Company has created a Compliance Committee to serve as an advisory body to the Board of Directors.
 The Compliance Committee is chaired by a full-time member of the Audit & Supervisory Committee and is composed of Outside Directors and members of the Audit & Supervisory Committee.
 The Compliance Committee meets regularly and as needed to hear and discuss important matters concerning the Company's compliance program.
 It reports its findings and offers opinions to the Board of Directors.
 Financial auditors and the head of the internal audit control departments can attend meetings of the Compliance Committee as observers. - (3) A Chief Compliance Officer (CCO) is elected and supervises and monitors the execution of all compliance operations.
 The CCO periodically reports the state of compliance affairs to the Compliance Committee. - (4) Compliance promotion and enforcement will be supervised by the president of Seiko Epson.
-Group-wide compliance programs will be carried out by Head Office supervisory departments with the cooperation of departments in the various operations divisions and subsidiaries.
-Compliance programs of the divisions and their related subsidiaries will be promoted by the respective chief operating officers of the divisions.
-The compliance management department helps to ensure the completeness and effectiveness of compliance programs by monitoring compliance across the Epson Group and by taking corrective action or making adjustments where needed. - (5) The Corporate Strategy Council, an advisory body to the president comprised of members of the Board of Directors, etc. of the Company, will address important matters with respect to compliance promotion and enforcement in the Epson Group as a whole, including subsidiaries.
-The Council will strive to ensure the effectiveness of compliance by exhaustively discussing and analyzing the implementation of programs for assuring observance of statutes, internal regulations, business ethics, and initiatives in high-risk and other key areas. - (6) The Company, including its subsidiaries, will strive to provide an effective whistleblowing system.
+Compliance programs common to the Epson Group will be carried out by Head Office supervisory departments with the cooperation of departments in the various operations divisions and subsidiaries.
+Compliance programs of the divisions and their related subsidiaries will be promoted by the respective Chief Operating Officers of the divisions.
+The compliance management department helps to ensure the completeness and effectiveness of compliance programs by monitoring compliance across the Epson Group and by taking corrective action or making adjustments where needed. - (5) The Corporate Strategy Council, an advisory body to the president comprised of members of the Board of Directors, etc. of the Company, will address important matters with respect to compliance promotion and enforcement in the Epson Group as a whole.
+The Council will strive to ensure the effectiveness of compliance by exhaustively discussing and analyzing the implementation of programs for assuring observance of statutes, internal regulations, business ethics, and initiatives in high-risk and other key areas. - (6) The Epson Group will strive to provide an effective whistleblowing system.
 Employees are encouraged and are able to easily and immediately report compliance violations using internal and external hotlines and e-mail addresses.
-Controls are in place to protect whistleblowers from reprisal, and allegations are reported to the Company's Audit & Supervisory Committee, the Compliance Committee, and the Corporate Strategy Council in a way that whistleblowers cannot be identified. - (7) The Company strives to enhance compliance awareness by providing Epson Group employees with web-based training and other educational opportunities. - (8) The president of Seiko Epson periodically reports important compliance-related matters to the Board of Directors and takes measures as needed to respond to issues. - (9) The Company's "Principles of Corporate Behavior" states that the Company will have no association whatsoever with antisocial forces (i.e., organized crime groups).
+Controls are in place to protect whistleblowers from reprisal, and allegations are reported to the Company's Board of Directors, the Audit & Supervisory Committee, the Compliance Committee, and the Corporate Strategy Council in a way that whistleblowers cannot be identified. - (7) The Company strives to enhance compliance awareness by providing Epson Group employees with webbased training and other educational opportunities. - (8) The president of Seiko Epson periodically reports important compliance-related matters to the Board of Directors and takes measures as needed to respond to issues. - (9) The Company's "Principles of Corporate Behavior" states that the Company will have no association whatsoever with antisocial forces (i.e., organized crime groups).
 The Company takes a firm stance in rejecting any and all contact with antisocial forces that threaten social order and security.

-System for ensuring proper financial reporting
+2. System for ensuring proper financial reporting